Canadian Federation of Students: Post-residency fees

 The NGC has an active campaign to reduce fees charged to graduate students after their residency period.
 Graduate student unions affiliated to the NGC urge graduate students to sign pledges that they will not make alumni donations until their university reduces post-residency fees.

 Copyright renewal

 The NGC has been lobbying the federal government in partnership with several organizations over current reform of the Canadian Copyright Act.
 This involves a letter writing campaign to MPs and participation in developing the Creative Commons project.

 Research funding

 The NGC advocates for increased graduate student funding in the form of scholarships and training programmes.
 In the 2016 federal budget, the Government of Canada allocated an additional $95 million towards public research through the Tri-Council granting agencies.

 BDS

-Although BDS is controversial, the union officially endorsed the campaign in November 2018.
+The union officially endorsed the campaign in November 2018.

 Services

-The Canadian Federation of Students-Services (CFS-Services) is a legally separate branch of the Federation, founded in the early 1980s as the successor organization to the Association of Students' Councils Canada (AOSC).
+The Canadian Federation of Students-Services (CFS-Services) is a legally separate branch of the federation, founded in the early 1980s as the successor organization to the Association of Students' Councils Canada (AOSC).
 Services made available to individual student members or member students' unions of the CFS include: